How To Lower Blood Pressure Before DOT Physical

 Blood Pressure Testing During a DOT Physical

-Readings of 160-179 systolic and/or 100-109 diastolic lead to a three-month certification.
+160-179 systolic and/or 100-109 diastolic readings lead to a three-month certification.
 However, drivers with a blood pressure reading of 180/110 or higher are disqualified until their blood pressure is controlled and falls below 140/90.

 Additional Health Assessments During a DOT Physical

-- Neurological Function: The physical includes an evaluation of drivers' mental and emotional health, as well as a basic neurological exam to assess coordination and reflexes.
+• Neurological Function: The physical includes an evaluation of drivers' mental and emotional health and a basic neurological exam to assess coordination and reflexes.

-- Musculoskeletal Examination: A physical examination will assess a driver's ability to perform physical tasks necessary for driving a commercial vehicle, such as bending, stooping, reaching, and the ability to maintain a certain posture for extended periods.
+• Musculoskeletal Examination: A physical examination will assess a driver's ability to perform physical tasks necessary for driving a commercial vehicle, such as bending, stooping, reaching, and maintaining a certain posture for extended periods.

 In Conclusion